Arizona Family Law & Divorce Trials in 2020

 How long is a trial and who makes the decisions?

 Unlike civil cases, divorce and other family law trials take place before a judge.
 No jury is involved.
 Generally family law trials last anywhere from one hour to one full day.
+In some financially complex trials, the Court may in its discretion allow additional trial time.
 The Court will tell you in advance how much time is going to be allowed for your trial.
-The Court sometimes allows more time for trial than what is scheduled but will rarely provide more than one Court day.
 If you do not think the time allotted for trial is enough, you will want to file a motion in advance (or ask the Court for additional trial time when it is being scheduled).
 If you wait until the day of trial to ask for more time, Courts are much less likely to grant your request.